ContentMine/FutureTDM/README.md

 ## DO CONTENT MINING

-For this, please check out the [installation guide](installation.md) with a list of helpful resources to get into text data mining with the ContentMine software.
+To do text data mining with the content mine software you need two things:
+1. Install the ContentMine software.
+Find out more in [installation.md](../../installation.md).
+2. Learn about text data mining.
+As preparation we recommend to have a look at the resources list in [installation.md](../../installation.md).

 ## TUTORIALS / USE-CASES